kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. We should prioritize the things that people want based on feedback they provide on issues.
 Users should know how to provide that feedback.
 1. Users should know exactly what to expect when interacting with the maintainers.
-The next steps should be clearly defined.
+The current status should be clearly indicated and the next steps well defined.

 ## Specification

  ![Figure A: Flowchart of contribution guide review process.](contrib-guide-high-level.png "Figure A: Flowchart of contribution guide review process.")